sahahn/BPt/docs/_sources/user_guide/role.rst.txt

 There are three possible roles in the :class:`Dataset` class / BPt.
 These are 'data', 'target' and 'non input'.
-By default, all loaded columns will be treated with role 'data' until set differently.
+By default, all loaded columns will be treated with role 'input data' until set differently.
 Roles are set through methods :func:`set_role <Dataset.set_role>` and :func:`set_roles <Dataset.set_roles>`.
 Or through dedicated helper methods :func:`set_target <Dataset.set_target>` and